MarcusHoltz/marcusholtz.github.io/_posts/2024-03-19-fedora-repository-local-mirror-over-LAN.md

-Dnf and Yum in Fedora has the GPG key checking enabled by default.
+**Dnf and Yum in Fedora has GPG key checking enabled by default.**

 Assuming that you have imported the correct GPG keys, and still have gpgcheck=1 in your /etc/dnf/dnf.conf for dnf or /etc/yum.conf for yum, then we can at least assume that any automatically installed updates were not corrupted or modified from their original state.

-Using the GPG key checks, there is no known way for an attacker to generate packages that your system will accept as valid (unless they have a copy of the *private* key corresponding to one you installed) and any data corruption during download would be caught.
+Using the GPG key checks, there is no known way for an attacker to generate packages that your system will accept as valid and any data corruption during download will be caught.

+## Alternative thing

 You could also run this command every day:
 `dnf updateinfo --secseverity Critical`